 As going through a divorce has a large emotional component it is natural during this period to want to shout and express your feelings; it even tends to make you feel better getting stuff off your chest.
-But you have to be careful where and what your share.
-Social media has become part of our everyday lives that it seems quite normal to express what is happening – whether good or bad!
+But you have to be careful where and what you share.
+Social media has become part of our everyday lives and it seems quite normal to express what is happening – whether good or bad!
 However, it can become a very costly mistake legally and personally.

 Your divorce and family law attorney will advise you against broadcasting the details of the divorce process on social media or in public outlets.
 Anything and everything can be used against you.
-Complaining about your soon-to-be ex can suggest you are not able to cooperate with them.
+Complaining about your soon-to-be-ex can suggest you are not able to cooperate with them.
 Take the time to the think about what you are posting and the possible outcome.
-Also consider the following:
+Also, consider the following:

 • Pictures speak a thousand words – photos can contradict your claims in court.
 You have said you are broke and cannot afford spousal support but have posted vacation pictures or photos posing with your new car.